zorgick/commitizen-emoji/readme.md

 #### usePack

 Allows to use one of the most popular sets of types.

 Defaults to an empty string - standard gitmoji types are used.

-Each set comes with appropriate names and emojis, the latter is opinionated.
+Each set comes with appropriate names and emojis, that are opinionated.

 > 🚩 **Note**
 >